Lightstreamer/TEST-Lightstreamer-lib-adapter-java-inprocess/README.md

 #### Configure the LiteralBasedProvider Metadata Adapter

-Then configure the right Metadata provider and its properties in the `adapters.xml` descriptor file within your adapters' subfolder.
-The following code snippet shows an example:
+The following code snippet shows an example of `adapters.xml` configuration of the LiteralBasedProvider Metadata provider and its properties:

 ```xml
   <!-- Mandatory.
 Define the Metadata Provider. -->
   <metadata_provider>